Adam-Collier/portfolio-site/content/resources/design/index.md

 [It's Nice That](https://www.itsnicethat.com/newsletters) - The Don of Design News - It's Nice That has been my go-to for design news and inspiration for years.
 I have the odd scroll now and then but their weekly email always adds some quality to my inbox.

 [Sidebar](https://sidebar.io/) - 5 links a day - A long time favourite of mine and Sidebar never scuppers on sending quality content.
 I'll admit sometimes 5 links can be a little overwhelming to check daily in that case I recommend just going on the site every now and then, you won't be disappointed.

+## Interview collections

+[Staff Design](https://staff.design) - The Individual Contributor Path - I'm a massive fan of anything Brian Lovin does and this is no exception.
+Brian interviews a great collection of designers and gets some great insights into career growth and the Individual Contributor Path.

+[Lovers Magazine](https://www.loversmagazine.com/) - Essential Designer Questions - Previously Interface Lovers, Lovers Magazine amplifies the voice of the designer.
+Asking the essential questions every designer wants to know in order to push and inspire themselved and creatives in the community.

 ## Tools